openwisp/openwisp-notifications/README.rst

 **Note**: You can access all attributes of the notification using ``notification`` variables in your message template as shown above.
 Additionally attributes ``actor_link``, ``action_link`` and ``target_link`` are also available for providing hyperlinks to respective object.

+**Note**: After writing code for registering or unregistering notification types, it is recommended to run database migrations to create notification settlings for these notification types.

 Registering / Unregistering Notification Types
 ----------------------------------------------